MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data.md

         /// <remarks>
         /// This is different than setting maxFaultThreshold = 0, since the first batch of updates will be processed
         /// together.
 If continueOnError is true and maxFaultThreshold is 0, it is possible that multiple errors may
-        /// be encountered and at the same time some records successfully updated.
+        /// be encountered and at the same time some rows successfully updated.
 In a healthy system when updating
-        /// a higher number of records, an occasional spurious error is expected, so it is recommended this be left as true.
+        /// a higher number of rows, an occasional spurious error is expected, so it is recommended this be left as true.
         /// </remarks>
         const bool continueOnError = true;